 There are a few exceptions, such as domestic and farm labor or employees of religious, charitable, and cultural nonprofit organizations.
 Federal employees and maritime and transportation employees are also not covered, as they are covered by federal workers’ compensation laws.

-Click to contact our Gulfport Personal Injury Lawyers today
+Click to contact our Gulfport Personal Injury Attorneys today

 Workers’ Compensation Benefits